 Keep Meetings Going Strong With Popcorn and M&M's

 Maintaining a high level of attendee engagement after lunch is a difficult but essential task when putting together an afternoon business meeting.
 Attention rates seem to wane with every hour after lunch, and unless you provide enough incentive to stay, some members of the audience will start making up excuses to leave.
 Of course, you can’t always control the content of the afternoon sessions, but you can entice the crowd to stay by appealing to their snack cravings.
 Here are some simple and delectable snack ideas:

 There are dozens of different ways to customize this creation, just don’t forget to add the M&M’s.
 Even the most basic mix of peanuts and chocolate will spark the salivary glands.
 If you are feeling creative, then you might want to experiment by mixing and matching ingredients like almonds, dried fruit, pretzels, granola and the many different varieties of M&M’s.

 As soon as a fresh batch of popcorn lands in your room, the aroma alone will generate a new level of enthusiasm for the afternoon session.
 But don’t limit your guests to one variety.
 Surprise everyone by offering a mini-buffet of popcorn selections.
 Caramel corn, chocolate drizzle, and cheddar popcorn are just a few of the options you have.
 Popcorn is great because it is relatively healthy and less expensive than baked goods.

-Do you feel like you’re at a baseball game reading through these ideas?
-I promise it is sheer coincidence!
-Soft pretzels are a hit with almost every crowd.
+You may feel like you're at a baseball game reading through these ideas, but I promise it is a sheer coincidence Soft pretzels are a hit with almost every crowd.
 They hold up well on the line, are low in calories, and most importantly, taste delicious.
 You might want to serve your pretzels plain with condiments like salt, nacho cheese, and cinnamon sugar on the side.

 Ice Cream Novelties